This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Prey Availability

-These adaptable carnivores match their feeding habits to local food sources, ensuring survival.
+These adaptable carnivores navigate complex ecosystems by adjusting their hunting strategies to match local food sources, ensuring nutritional sustainability.

 Grubs